Development of The Last of Us: Character development

 From the beginning of development, the team intended for The Last of Us to feature dual protagonists with strong individual story arcs.
 During the Winter segment of the game, players assume control of Ellie.
 The developers ensured that this change was kept secretive prior to the game's release, to surprise players; they did the same with Ellie's immunity, as well as with the game's prologue, where players assume control of Joel's daughter Sarah.
 The change of control from Joel to Ellie signifies a change in the role of the protector, echoing Druckmann's previous ideas as a student.
 The character interactions were inspired by the relationship between Nathan Drake and Tenzin in Uncharted 2: Among Thieves, in turn inspired by the video game Ico.
+Druckmann and Straley remembered how Drake and Tenzin built a strong rapport over a short time, and with The Last of Us, they "challenged" themselves to create a bond between two characters that would grow over the course of an entire game, not just one level.
 The game's protagonists represent the two eras that are shown in the game; Joel represents the world before the outbreak, having spent most of his life during this period, while Ellie represents the world after the outbreak, as she was born in the post-apocalyptic world.
 While the former is emotionally damaged due to the loss that he has experienced, the latter maintains an optimistic view of life, having become familiar to the damaged world; spending time with each other saw these qualities overlapping, with Joel become more lively, and Ellie learning more survival skills.